-TLS (Translation/Libration/Screw) is a mathematical model that predicts the local positional displacement of atoms in a crystal structure based on an underlying assumption that each atom acts as a member of a rigid body that is displaced normally about a mean position.
-The net displacement contains contributions from actual vibration of the molecule in the crystal and from the static disorder within the crystal lattice that results when different unit cells trap different microconformers of the molecule as it exists in solution.
-The averaged displacement of each atom is seen crystallographically as nonspherical electron density at the atomic positions.
-The TLS formalism was originally developed in the late 1960s to help interpret the 'thermal ellipsoids' used in small molecule crystallography at high resolution [Schomaker & Trueblood, 1968, Dunitz et al., 1988].
-Thus it was a method of analysis rather than of refinement.
+TLS (Translation/Libration/Screw) is a mathematical model that describes the local positional displacement of the atoms in a molecule using an approximation that each atom is part of a ideal rigid body that is displaced normally about a mean position.
+The TLS formalism was originally developed in the late 1960s to help interpret the 'thermal ellipsoids' used in small molecule crystallography at high resolution [1, 2].
+In that form it was a method of analysing a completed crystal structural model rather than of refining a model in progress.
 Its success in identifying rigid groups by examination of the individual atomic displacement parameters in small molecule structures makes it attractive for use also in macromolecular crystallography, where it can be used to find domain and loop flexibility in proteins.

 Moreover, the equations that derive a single 20-parameter TLS description from the observed thermal ellipsoids of many atoms can be turned around to great benefit.
-In this reverse direction form, the TLS description is used to predict the individual atomic displacements of many atoms.
+In this reverse direction, the TLS description is used to predict the individual atomic displacements of many atoms.
 This turns out to be a great way to describe and refine protein structures.
-Protein crystals rarely yield the very high-resolution data (≤ 1.2 Å) that would be needed to model anisotropy (thermal ellipsoids) for every atom separately.
+Protein crystals rarely yield the very high-resolution data ($\leq 1.2\text{Å}$) that would be needed to model anisotropy (thermal ellipsoids) for every atom separately.
 But even at low resolution (>3Å) they yield sufficient data to refine TLS models, and these TLS models describe aspects of the crystalline protein that would otherwise not be described at all: dynamic and static disorder due to flexibility1.

-1A popular corollary is that better descriptions of the crystal content allow improved values of F{calc} , and therefore TLS models generally allow better R factors.
+$^{^{1}}$ A popular corollary to this is that better descriptions of the crystal content allow improved values of F{calc} , and therefore TLS models generally allow better R factors.
+This makes crystallographers happy.